SBA Lending FAQ

 The SBA assesses a guaranty fee to loans provided through the SBA 7(a) program.
 It is essentially the equivalent to a conventional loan’s origination fee.
 The guaranty fee goes to the SBA and is not kept by the lender.
 The SBA has a rate schedule whereby the fee escalates with the size of the loan.
 While the fee is calculated based on the guaranteed portion of the loan, it breaks out to a converted 2% to 2.7% of the total loan amount.
 This fee is rolled into the loan and is not paid out-of-pocket by the advisor.

 This varies based on the number of guarantors, loan type, if collateral is required, and what kind of collateral it is.
 SBA lenders will typically require a deposit before they start spending money on third party expenses.
-Here are the most common third party fees that can be associated with a SBA loan:
+Here are the most common third party fees that can be associated with a SBA loan depending on the deal:

 - Seller business valuation